License agreement for the use of the MailUp Platform

 7.1 Security measures and assistance by MailUp.

 7.1.1 Security Measures on MailUp systems.
 MailUp shall adopt and maintain technical and organizational measures to protect Client Personal Data from accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access as described in Appendix 2.
-Taking into account the state of the art and the costs of implementation, as well as the nature, scope, context and purpose of the processing carried out through the Processor Services, as well as the variability, likelihood and severity of the risk to the rights and freedoms of natural persons, Appendix 2 shall at all times include security measures: (a) to encrypt personal data; (b) to help ensure the ongoing confidentiality, integrity, availability and resilience of MailUp systems and services; (c) to help restore personal data promptly following an incident; and (d) to periodically verify effectiveness of the measures.
+Taking into account the state of the art and the cost of implementation, as well as the nature, subject-matter, context and purpose of the processing carried out with the Data Processor Services, as well as the risk of varying likelihood and severity to the rights and freedoms of natural persons, Appendix 2 mustatall times include security measures to (a) encrypting personal data; (b) helping toensurethe ongoing confidentiality, integrity, availability and resilience of MailUp’s systems and services; (c) helping to restore personal data in a timely manner following an incident; and (d) periodically verifying their effectiveness.
 MailUp has the right to update or amend the Security Measures, provided that such updates and modifications do not lead to degradation of the overall security of Processor Services.

 7.1.3 MailUp data security assistance.
-MailUp shall assist the Controller in ensuring compliance with any obligations regarding the security of personal data and personal data breaches, including (if applicable) the obligations of the Controller pursuant to Articles 32 to 34 of the GDPR, through:
+MailUp will assist the Data Controller in ensuring compliance with any obligations of the Data Controller with regard to personal data security and data breaches, including (where applicable) the Data Controller’s obligations under Articles 32 to 34 GDPR, through:

 (a) the implementation and maintenance of Security Measures in accordance with Section 7.1.1.
 (Security Measures on MailUp systems);